-As to the reasons why, they might be obvious to some, but not so clear to others.
+As to the reasons why rookie cards in particular are generally worth more, they might be obvious to some, but not so clear to others.
 Just like answering what makes any card valuable, some of those reasons why might actually be open to some debate when you really sit down and think about them, which will be mentioned below as well.

 The first issue of anything usually holds more value over its proceeding releases.
 Think of books, art, music, and even NFTs.
 Even when looking at cards released in the same year, it’s usually the first that will be more valuable.
 The most apparent example of this is when you compare true rookie cards to “rookie debut” cards that were released after.

 You can see that here with the 2017 Topps – [Base] #287.1 – Aaron Judge (Fielding) which is currently listed on COMC for around $6 versus 2017 Topps Update Series – [Base] #US99.1 – Rookie Debut – Aaron Judge (Batting) which is around $3.

 This point is actually on display in multiple instances.
 One, when a touted prospect is up and coming, the rookie card release is an anticipated event.
 Once that RC becomes available, people flock to it because it’s the only major release from that player.
 (I understand that Bowman 1sts dilutes this a bit, but comparing true rookie cards and Bowman 1st cards is another discussion altogether.)

 Then, two, over time, as that player gets more and more established, and has, say, a great career down the road, while all cards might rise in value, it’s the rookie card that generally holds the highest.

 Now, there are probably plenty of instances where, for example, a Hall of Famer or solid major leaguer doesn’t really have a card of great value released during his playing days, but does have sought-after cards that arrive post-retirement.